Canon 20D vs T5i

-The Canon EOS 20D and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were announced, respectively, in August 2004 and March 2013.
+The Canon EOS 20D and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were revealed to the public, respectively, in August 2004 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 20D has a resolution of 8.2 megapixel, whereas the T5i provides 17.9 MP.
+The 20D has a resolution of 8.2 megapixels, whereas the T5i provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is notably smaller (13 percent) than the Canon 20D.
 Moreover, the T5i is markedly lighter (25 percent) than the 20D.
 In this context, it is worth noting that neither the 20D nor the T5i are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 Concerning battery life, the 20D gets 700 shots out of its BP-511A battery, while the T5i can take 440 images on a single charge of its LP-E8 power pack.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.